We work with more than 300 partners to bring you better travel deals

 The cheapest flights to Winnipeg are usually found when departing on a Thursday.
 The departure day with the highest cost at present is Monday.

-Flights at noon are typically the cheapest time of the day to fly to Winnipeg.
-Flights in the morning are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Winnipeg.
+Flights at noon are usually the most expensive.

 The capital of Manitoba, Winnipeg has a little bit of everything, from arts and culture, to sports, shopping, and cuisine.
 Book a cheap ticket to Winnipeg and see why this big city in the heart of the Canadian has something for everyone.